 Wagner became the first player in franchise history to record five-straight 100-tackle seasons with a franchise-record and NFL-leading 167 in 2016.

-Barrow served the last seven seasons as linebackers coach of the Miami Hurricanes, where he played from 1989-92, and had six linebackers drafted during his time.
+Barrow served seven seasons as linebackers coach of the Miami Hurricanes, where he played from 1989-92, and had six linebackers drafted during his time.

 He was inducted into the University of Miami Sports Hall of Fame in 2005 after being a part of two national title teams.

-Born on April 19, 1970, Barrow is an ordained Christian minister and he and his wife, Shelley, have one daughter, Mikenzi, and sons, Kaleb and John Michael.
+Born on April 19, 1970, Barrow is an ordained Christian minister and he and his wife, Shelley, have one daughter, Mikenzi, and sons, Kaleb, John Michael and Michael II.